Rattpak/MW2_Campaign_Mods/README.md

   - iw4sp.hk
   - spdata
     - (extracted rar files)

+  Note: These mods will probably work with the AlterWare IW4 client too.
 ## Mods I Will Not Be Adding
 - The Civilian Juggernaut Mods.
 It contains assets and fastfiles that belong to IW